Rocky Mountains, British Columbia, Canada: What to pack, what to wear, and when to go [2023]

 January

-January in Rocky Mountains is unbearably cold and somewhat snowy.
+January in Rocky Mountains is biting cold and somewhat snowy.
 The snow can amount to several inches/centimeters.
 During this time, temperatures average in the low 20s F (single digits below 0 C), although night temperatures can dip into the single digits below 0 F (20+ below zero C).

 What to wear/what to pack: